‘Death Is Not the End’: The Lost, Castaway Film by Elroy Schwartz of ‘Gilligan’s Island’ fame

 Yumpu — All magazine clippings cultivated by R.D Francis

-* Asterisks note magazine issues utilized by AFI: American Film Institute Catalog’s research department in their assessment of the film
+* Asterisks note magazine issues utilized by AFI: American Film Institute Catalog’s research department in their assessment of Death Is Not the End.

-[1]: “Richard Bowen: The Source and Circle Sound Studios: ’60s Progressive Rock with the Source from San Diego, California,” by R.D Francis, May 29, 2024, Medium (regarding American International Pictures/Records)
+[1]: Francis, R.D, May 29, 2024, Medium, “Richard Bowen: The Source and Circle Sound Studios: ’60s Progressive Rock with the Source from San Diego, California” (regarding American International Pictures/Records)

-[2]: “Ferd Sebastian: A Life in Film: The ’70s exploitation filmmaker behind the drive-in hits ‘Rocktober Blood’ and ‘’Gator Bait,’ passes,” by R.D Francis, October 28, 2022, Medium (regarding the latter film)
+[2]: Francis, R.D, October 28, 2022, Medium, “Ferd Sebastian: A Life in Film: The ’70s exploitation filmmaker behind the drive-in hits ‘Rocktober Blood’ and ‘’Gator Bait,’ passes” (regarding the latter film)

 Supplementary Research: